Student Code of Conduct

 - Sanction: refers to a purposefully educational consequence following a misconduct investigation.
 Appropriate disciplinary action may include a range of actions up to and including dismissal and/or expulsion.

 - Student: The term “student” includes all persons enrolled at the university, both full-time and part-time, pursuing undergraduate, graduate or professional studies.
 Persons who are not officially enrolled for a particular term but who have a relationship with the university are considered “students.”
-This definition includes but is not limited to incoming freshmen, transfer students, anyone participating in university sponsored programs and activities for students, and persons who enroll for courses from time to time, and participants in third party programs.
+This definition includes but is not limited to new, continuing, and returning enrolled persons, anyone participating in university sponsored programs and activities for students, persons who enroll for courses from time to time, and participants in third party programs.
 Failure to observe the following regulations will subject the student to disciplinary action.

-Any student that has committed any of the following misconduct is subject to disciplinary sanctions outlined within the Disciplinary Sanctions section of the Student Code of Conduct:
+Any student who has committed any of the following misconduct is subject to disciplinary sanctions outlined within the Disciplinary Sanctions section of the Student Code of Conduct:

 - Unsafe Conduct: Any action which endangers or threatens the safety of oneself or another person.